-Today you will meet at Iquitos International Airport then enjoy lunch together at a local restaurant or you will be served a box lunch en route, depending on the flight arrival time.
+Meet your group at Iquitos International Airport then enjoy lunch at a local restaurant (or enjoy a box lunch en route, depending on flight arrival time).
 The afternoon continues with an introduction to this historic city and the opportunity to meet an indigenous Amazon community.
-At 6:00 pm you will board the Aria Amazon.
-Settle into your generously proportioned suite as you begin one of life’s greatest adventures.
-Following a routine safety drill and introduction to your naturalist guides, you will gather for innovative Amazonian cuisine created by your Executive Chef Pedro Miguel Schiaffino, whose restaurant, Malabar, is the one of Lima’s top ranked dining experiences.
+Embark the vessel at 6:00 p.m. and settle into your suite as you begin one of life’s greatest adventures.
+Following a routine safety drill and introduction to your naturalist guides, you will gather for innovative Amazonian cuisine created by your Executive Chef, Pedro Miguel Schiaffino, whose restaurant, Malabar, is the one of Lima’s top ranked dining experiences.

-Aboard your comfortable skiffs, you will set sail from the Amazon River to the Yarapa River.
-Keep your binoculars ready to spot tropical songbirds, black collared hawks and sloths.
-You'll go fishing for Amazon's notoriously ferocious piranhas while your naturalist guides share stories of Lake Moringo.
-As the sun sets, you will head off on an evening’s wildlife excursion with extraordinary stargazing on the black waters of Nauta Caño.
+Aboard a comfortable skiff, set sail from the Amazon River to the Yarapa River.
+Keep your binoculars ready to spot tropical songbirds, black collared hawks, and sloths.
+You'll go fishing for Amazonia's notoriously ferocious piranhas while your naturalist guides share stories of Lake Moringo.
+As the sun sets, head off on an evening’s wildlife excursion with extraordinary stargazing on the black waters of Nauta Caño.

-Rise with the sun to explore a 'lost river' along the Marañon River.
-After breakfast, you will take a jungle walk across suspended bridges deep into the high Amazon rainforest.
+Rise with the sun for early morning birdwatching along the Marañon River.
+After breakfast, take a jungle walk on the firm soil forest “Casual” while looking for flora and fauna which include medicinal trees, insects, and poison dart frogs as you learn more about the different rainforest stratas.
 Later, swim, canoe or kayak in Yanayacu-Pucate River as you look for legendary pink river dolphins.
-Make use of the ship's hi-tech telescope to identify the planets and constellations in the night sky.
+Later, focus a hi-tech telescope on the night sky to identify the planets and constellations.

-This morning, you will visit the local fresh market with your guides who can identify the day’s catch by the fishermen of the Amazon and the region’s exotic fruits.
-In the afternoon, you will witness one of the great spectacles of the Southern Hemisphere, the birthplace of the Amazon River.
-Tonight you will meet the new passengers who have signed on for the four-night trip, as you start your journey together along the Marañon River.
+This morning, visit the local fresh market with guides who can identify the day’s catch and the region’s exotic fruits.
+In the afternoon, you will witness one of the great spectacles of the Southern Hemisphere: the birthplace of the Amazon River.
+Tonight, meet new passengers who have signed on for the ship's four-night trip, as you start your journey together along the Marañon River.

 Choose to go jungle walking, canoeing, kayaking or swimming on the black water Yarapa or Clavero River in the morning.
 Visit a remote Amazonian village in the afternoon.
-This evening before dinner, you will gather to introduce you to some of the crewmembers whom you may not have met, working 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.
+This evening before dinner, meet some of the crew members whom you may not have met, working 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.

-At the Bellavista Nanay morning market along the Nanay River, sample exotic snacks from the Peruvian Amazon like 'Suri’, Amazon caterpillars that are considered especially appetizing.
-Return to the Aria Amazon for breakfast and to pack up.
-Before saying goodbye, you will will make one last truly memorable stop at the Manatee Rescue Center, a very special kind of animal orphanage for Amazonian manatees.
-You will also visit San Juan craft market on route to the airport.
-Lunch or box lunch will be provided, depending on the exact departure flight time, which may vary.
-Other local activities may be included as well, according to the flight schedule.
+At the Bellavista Nanay morning market along the Nanay River, sample exotic snacks from the Peruvian Amazon like 'Suri'—Amazon caterpillars that are considered especially appetizing.
+Return to the ship for breakfast and packing.
+Before saying goodbye, you will make one last memorable stop at the Manatee Rescue Center, a special kind of animal orphanage for Amazonian manatees.
+You will also visit San Juan craft market en route to the airport.

 What to Expect in High Water Season:

-The Amazon River in Peru has essentially two seasons; a high water season (Nov through May) and a low water season (Jun through Oct).
+The Peruvian Amazon has essentially two seasons: a high water season (Nov through May) and a low water season (Jun through Oct).
 Whichever season you choose, you will see spectacular wildlife and plant life.
-During the high water season, when the Amazon Basin's rivers and streams are approximately 23 feet higher than lower water season, more rivers, creeks and lakes are navigable.
-Flooded waterways put travelers much closer to the Amazon jungle canopy making it very likely to see many more mammals, including monkeys, and birds.
-The average temperature is slightly cooler (about 86 degrees Fahrenheit).
-During high season, areas to walk and hike are sometimes limited, you may encounter more mosquitoes, and fishing in the Amazon River can be more limited—though you still have close to a 50:50 chance of making a catch.
+The key highlight of high water season is the dramatic panorama of the flooded forest—the Amazon Basin's rivers and streams are approximately 23-feet higher than in low water season and more easily explored by boat than on foot.
+Flooded waterways may put travelers closer to a kaleidoscope of endemic monkeys and bird species; however, most species can be spotted throughout the year.
+The average temperature is slightly cooler (around 86 degrees Fahrenheit).
+On the flip side, areas to walk and hike are sometimes limited, mosquitoes become more prevalent (especially on jungle trails), and fishing requires more patience.

-Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.
+Airfare to/from Iquitos; private transfers to/from vessel; travel insurance (highly recommended); departure taxes; visa and passport fees; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.